A blog post about homelessness. Yup that’s right. So you might want to skip this post.

 And then getting into the US things sort of changed.
 It was near impossible to find places to stealth camp with “No camping” signs everywhere.
 In both Washington and Oregon, I was pretty quickly visited by the police because of where I was camped.
 On December 4th I was camped in the middle of no where between Worswick and Fortuna; over 20 km’s south of the city of Eureka California and you can imagine my surprise when homeless people were walking by my tent at 10pm.

 My first big main US city was San Francisco and then Los Angeles.
-In San Francisco I found myself in a neighbourhood where there was so many homeless people I had to leave.
+In San Francisco I found myself in a neighborhood where there was so many homeless people I had to leave.
 Not for fear or anything like that but it was simply too difficult to navigate my bike around.
 In American cities you can find tents anywhere and everywhere.

 I find myself in many conversations with locals about the homeless situation.
 Earlier last week I ran into someone on the highway who runs some kind of outreach for homeless people.
 Pedalling down the road and reflecting on our conversation an idea did popped into my mind about a way that could not necessarily help people get off the streets by any means but address a pretty important aspect of life.